8VIM/8VIM/README.md

 - [CaptainBlagbird](https://github.com/CaptainBlagbird) for the inspiration to me to get to start this project.
 It initially started as a fork for [Xpen](https://github.com/CaptainBlagbird/Xpen).
 - [klinker24](https://github.com/klinker24) for his efforts in the project [Android-SlidingEmojiKeyboard](https://github.com/klinker24/Android-SlidingEmojiKeyboard) from which I salvaged a lot of Emoji codebase.
 - [astuetz](https://github.com/astuetz) for his efforts in the project [PagerSlidingTabStrip](https://github.com/astuetz/PagerSlidingTabStrip).
+- [EmojiOne](https://emojione.com) for creating free and open source Emoji's for the community.